tanant/tanant.github.io/pages/about.markdown

     (the hot one in Australia, not the colder one in Scotland);
  - bashing numbers with the Australian Federal Government on a couple of budgets (no, really);
  - 'acting' in London;
- - relocating to Sydney and somehow fluking a job on Fury Road;
+ - relocating to Sydney and somehow fluking a job on Fury Road.

-...I've somehow managed to have been gainfully employed in this VFX industry for like, a decade now.